- D -

 Chinese tradition)

-- Engraving on the rear face in pre-1868 Kanji script: probably the a
+- Manufacturer (engraving on the rear face in pre-1868 Kanji

 worked 62, Charing